Strange metallicity in an antiferromagnetic quantum critical model: A sign-problem-free quantum Monte-Carlo study: Methodology

-The determinant QMC method is a non-perturbative approach that essentially maps the two-dimensional quantum model defined in Eq. \eqref{Lagrangian} onto a (2+1)-dimensional classical model, with the size in imaginary-time direction equal to $\beta\tsp$, where the functional integral over the bosonic field is estimated via a Monte-Carlo approach \cite{Grotendorst2002,Assaad2008} (i.e., integrals of the form $\int D\varphi\;\textrm{ (\,\dots)}$ are estimated via some importance sampling technique).
-Here, we will be interested in studying how the properties of the system change when the parameters $r$ and $T$ vary, while $\lambda$, $c$ and $u$ remain fixed.
-As for the model parameter choices, we will use $t_{x}^{\,\tmath{ij}}=t_{y}^{\,\tmath{ij}}$, such that the amplitudes associated with the hopping processes depicted in Fig. \ref{Fig1}(a) are given by \cite{RafaelMPTeixeira2022}: $t_{1}=0.6\tsp$, $t_{1}^{\prime}=-0.2\tsp$, $t_{2}=0.12\tsp$, $t^{\prime\prime}=0.02$, $t_{2}^{\prime}=-0.04\tsp$ and the bandwidth is $W\approx 5.1$.
-We note that our choice of one of the Fermi surfaces bears some resemblance to the experimental FS obtained from angle-resolved photoemission (ARPES) measurements \citep{PRB2007} in the cuprate superconductors.
-We will also set $\lambda=4$, $c=2$ and $u=2$.
-Since in our convention $\lambda^2$ has the dimension of energy, we have that $\lambda^2/W\approx 3.1$ (i.e., a strong-coupling regime).
+We will be interested in studying how the properties of the system change when the parameters $r$ and $T$ vary, while $\lambda$, $c$, and $u$ remain fixed: $\lambda=4$, $c=2$, and $u=2$.
+Since in our convention $\lambda^2$ has the dimensions of energy, we have that $\lambda^2/W\approx 3.1$ (i.e., a strong-coupling regime).
 The system size $L$ in our numerical simulations will be $L=8,10$ and $12$ (with the total number of sites in the lattice given by $N_{s}=L^{2}\tsp$).
-In this regard, we point out that simulating for even larger lattices takes significantly more CPU time in modern supercomputers using our present QMC code.
-Furthermore, our choice for the imaginary-time step $\Delta\tau$ varies according to the value of $\beta\tsp$, since we will keep the number of $\tau\,$-$\,$slices ($M$) close to $40\tsp$, which corresponds, e.g., to $\Delta\tau=10^{-1}$ for $\beta=4\tsp$ (for more details, see also Ref. \cite{RafaelMPTeixeira2022}).
-In Fig. \ref{Fig1}(b), the bare Fermi surfaces $\varepsilon_{\bsm{k}}^{\tsp x}=\mu$ and $\varepsilon_{\bsm{k}+\bsm{Q}}^{\tsp y}=\mu$ are plotted in the first Brillouin zone.
+In this regard, we point out that simulating for even larger lattices takes significantly more CPU time in modern supercomputers using our present QMC code, since the simulation time for a single Monte Carlo step tends to scale (approximately) with a power-law given by $L^{6}$.
+Furthermore, our choice for the imaginary-time step $\Delta\tau$ varies according to the inverse temperature value.
+For $\beta>4\tsp$, we set $\Delta\tau=10^{-1}$, otherwise it is given by $\Delta\tau=\beta/M$ with the number of $\tau\,$-$\,$slices ($M$) always close to $40$ (for more details, see also Ref. \cite{RafaelMPTeixeira2022}).